 Average order is greater than $100

-Select to sync this audience to Facebook, Google, and/or Twitter, save, and you’ll be ready to use it when building lookalike audiences in the platform.
+Select to sync this audience, save, and you’ll be ready to use it when building lookalike audiences.

-Tips for creative and messaging: Loyal, high-value customers are less swayed by discount-driven creative and messaging, and more focused on quality, an incredible customer experience, and a strong brand story.
+Tips for creative and messaging: High-value customers looking for a long-term solution for their business are less swayed by discount-driven creative and messaging, and more focused on quality, an incredible customer experience, and a strong brand story.

 3. Growing your email list

-Bringing in any old subscriber with tempting offers or sweepstakes may work in the short term, but long term you want to ensure you are building an audience of people who are actively engaged with your sends.
+Bringing in any old subscriber with tempting offers or sweepstakes may work in the short term, but long term you want to build an audience of people who are actively engaged with your sends.
 Otherwise, you risk harming your email deliverability or creating a leaky funnel.

 Instead, you could use lookalike targeting to reach people who look similar to your existing subscriber base.

 If the subscriber database is on the smaller size, use your entire ‘Newsletter subscribers’ audience segment to target people who are similar to your subscribers.